String Manipulation

 End Sub

-The Right function extracts the right portion of a phrase.
-The syntax is
+The Right function extracts a specified number of characters from the right side of a string.

 Dim MyText As String